420kyle69/taro2/README.md

 ```
 *The engine will use game.json stored in `/src` directory.

-You can download Game JSON from your modd.io in-game editor.
+You can download Game JSON from your modd.io's game's in-game editor.
 Go to `Editor` -> Click `Export JSON`.

 <img src="./assets/images/gamejson2.png" width="600" alt="How to get game json in modd.io in-game editor">